What is Sjögren's syndrome?

 Can other problems mimic Sjögren's syndrome?

-The use of certain medications such as tricyclic antidepressants and antihistamines can cause the symptoms of Sjögren's syndrome.
+The use of certain medications such as tricyclic antidepressants and antihistamines commonly cause the symptoms of Sjögren's syndrome, without inflammation or damage.
 Radiation treatments to the head and neck and other autoimmune disorders can also cause severely dry eyes and mouth.
 Hepatitic C, sarcoidosis, and HIV infection can also cause these dry symptoms.

 What are the symptoms of Sjögren's syndrome?